marcelhekking/cookiecutter-infra-do/infra-{{cookiecutter.project_slug}}/README.md

 ## Introduction

 This repo contains the necessary files to create a Digital Ocean droplet that will run the "{{cookiecutter.project_name}}" website on https using Letsencrypt to manage the SSL certificates.
-The droplet will run two services in separate containers (Gunicorn webservice serving Django and a Postgress database service) with Nginx on the host machine as a proxy-server.
+There is another cookiecutter template available that can set up the necessary code for such a website (<https://github.com/marcelhekking/cookiecutter-wagtail-tailwind>)

 [Pulumi](https://www.pulumi.com/) is used to create and spin up a Digital Ocean Droplet.
 [Ansible](https://ansible.readthedocs.io/) is then used to:

 - install SSL certificates by using Letsencrypt,